Guilhem7/JsLog/README.md

 Debug php without broking your front

 # Start
-JsLog is a minimalist library allowing you to put debug message along you code.
+JsLog is a minimalist library allowing you to put debug message along your code.
 1. Import the package in your code:
 ```php
 require('vendor/autoload.php');